pypa/installer/docs/cli/installer.md

 # `python -m installer`

-This interface allows you to install a specific wheel into a Python interpreter.
+This interface allows you to install one or more wheels into a Python interpreter.

 ```{argparse}
 :module: installer.__main__